selimcagli/FrisbyJS_Test/README.md

 # FrisbyJS Tests

-Before test, Node.js must be downloaded.
+Before test, Node.js must be installed on computer.

 After project downloaded, you can be able to perform tests

 After downloading the project, you can perform the test by following the steps below.
-(Oroject can be download by command line => git clone https://github.com/selimcagli/FrisbyJS_Test.git)
+(Project can be download by command line => git clone https://github.com/selimcagli/FrisbyJS_Test.git)

-Tests can be perform 2 way
+Tests can be perform in 2 way
 1. By shell script
      - SetupAndRunTests.sh
           - Run RunTests.sh shellscript is sufficient if you want to run the test again after installation